35 Reasons to Work From Home: Remote Work Benefits in 2024

 Remote work is not a silver bullet.
 But if anything, work-from-home rewards focus — away from office drama and office politics.

 Some of us rightfully fear the return to office gossip, power plays, and empty flattery.
-While remote work can’t save your team from office politics, it gives you the time and space you need to opt-out.
+While remote work can’t save your team from office politics, it gives you the time and space you need to opt out.

-Working from home allows you to connect with individuals you have a lot in common with, to hold the type of conversations you’re truly interested in.
+Working from home allows you to connect with individuals you have a lot in common with and to hold the type of conversations you’re truly interested in.
 It also makes you an active participant in creating the company culture.
 In truth, because remote settings don’t offer up serendipity, both leaders and employees work together with intention to create the culture they desire working from home.
 And that’s one of the greatest benefits of working from home!

 14. Work from home with pets